 A Genuine Canoe Building and Repair Shop

 There is no doubt that wood just looks better.
-Wood gunwales and deck-plates provide the perfect accent to carbon, Kevlar... canoes.
+Wood gunwales and deck-plates provide the perfect accent to carbon or Kevlar canoes.

 Wood gunwales provide a good balance between stiffness and flexibility.
-Keeping the true shape of the canoe while flexing on impact preventing damage to the gunwales and canoe.
+Keeping the true shape of the canoe while flexing on impact to prevent damage to the gunwales and canoe.

-Weather doing it yourself or letting our professionals do the work replacing wood gunwales with aluminum can save you money.
+Whether doing it yourself or letting our professionals do the work, replacing wood gunwales with aluminum can save you money.

 Remove the gunwales.
 You can toss the gunwales but hang on to the components, even if you intend to replace blown-out cane seats and dry rotted thwarts.
 You’ll want these parts for cutting and drilling new canoe parts later.